CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Data-Movement-and-Dissemination:Globus-and-Rclone.md

 ---
-title: "Data Movement and Dissemination: Globus and Rclone"
+title: "Data Movement and Dissemination: Introduction to Globus"
-teaching: 5
+teaching: 4
-exercises: 2
+exercises: 1
-questions:
+question:
 - "What does Globus do and how can I use it with my data?"
-- "How does Rclone improve data movement and management?"
 objectives:
 - "Have a basic understanding of Globus and how to move data"
 - "Have a basic understanding of Rclone and how to use it"